-The collagen in bone broth helps repair and maintain joints and tissues, while the gelatin and amino acids “heal and seal” your gut, promote bone, hair, and nail health, and quiet inflammation.
+The collagen in bone broth helps repair and maintain joints and tissues, while the gelatin and essential amino acids “heal and seal” your gut, promote bone, hair, and nail health, and quiet inflammation.

-But it's a hassle to find grass-fed beef bones, and boil it for hours.
+But, it's a hassle to find grass-fed beef bones and boil it for hours.
 I tried it for a while, and it was a stinky drag.

-They are sweetened with all natural monk fruit, and these blends are so unbelievably yummy that we had to name them “shakes!”
-Because they literally taste like that.
+They are sweetened with all-natural monk fruit, and these blends are so unbelievably yummy that we had to name them “shakes” because they literally taste like that.

-In today’s busy world, sometimes we need healthy shortcuts and clean protein sources.
+Now that you know the answers to the intriguing question “Why is whey protein bad?” you’ll say “No way!” to whey already.
+You also need healthy shortcuts and clean protein sources.
 I pack a bag of both kinds of GreenSmoothieGirl protein powder to get me through long flights and trips where I’m on the move.